Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

-An EKG technician operates the equipment used to measure, monitor, and display traces that illustrate the heart’s electrical activity.
+EKG technicians play a critical role in diagnosing and treating patients’ heart conditions.
+They operate the equipment to measure, monitor, and display traces illustrating the heart’s electrical activity.
 Physicians then use the electrocardiograph data collected by the EKG technician to diagnose and monitor a patient’s heart condition.

 EKG Technician: Job Description